aws-amplify/docs/android/pubsub.md

 ### Close Connection

-In order to disonncect, you need to close the connection as follows:
+In order to disconnect, you need to close the connection as follows:

 ```java
 try {